 It depends on the setting.
-Now that the Pfizer COVID-19 vaccine has full FDA approval, it’s easier for schools, employers, and the military to mandate COVID-19 vaccination for students and employees.
+Now that the Pfizer and Moderna vaccines have full FDA approval, it’s easier for schools, employers, and the military to mandate COVID-19 vaccination for students and employees.
 Check with your employer or school for more information.

 Even in settings where the COVID-19 vaccine is not mandated, it is highly encouraged that anyone eligible receive the vaccine, as it is the best way to protect yourself and those around you.

-The FDA has confidently said that the Pfizer, Moderna and Johnson & Johnson vaccines are safe, and has authorized them for emergency use.
+The FDA has confidently said that the Pfizer, Moderna, Novavax and Johnson & Johnson vaccines are safe.
+The Pfizer and Moderna vaccines are fully approved, and the Novavax and Johnson & Johnson vaccines are approved for emergency use.
 People who receive the vaccine will be monitored to check for safety, and participants in the original clinical trials will be followed for two years.

 We understand there may be skepticism about the COVID-19 vaccine, especially among people of color, because of historical medical racism and experimentation in people of color.
 The COVID-19 clinical trials included people of all racial and ethnic backgrounds, and the vaccines were found to be safe and effective for all participants.